-California’s Plan to Crowdsource Distributed Energy to Replace Grid Upgrades
+California’s Plan: Crowdsource Distributed Energy to Replace Grid Upgrades

 Utilities have to build and upgrade power lines, transformers and other grid equipment to ensure they can support those peak loads, even when they may only arise for a few hours of the day during the hottest months of the year.
 DERs that can reliably shift loads in those hours could defer “wires” upgrades for years, or perhaps indefinitely, which is why they’re often called “non-wires alternatives,” or NWAs.

-But NWA’s haven’t taken off as hoped.
+But NWAs haven’t taken off as hoped.
 Regulated utilities, besides facing the prospect of replacing capital investments that earn a guaranteed rate of return with contracts that don’t, are leery of DER aggregations that may not be as reliable as tried-and-true grid upgrades.
 That’s led to stringent requirements and complicated procurement rules for those seeking to serve that role, which developers argue have prevented most NWAs from getting past the proposal phase.

-‘Ratable procurement’ — a pay-as-you-go approach to meeting grid needs
+"Ratable procurement": A pay-as-you-go approach to meeting grid needs

-The pilot project awaiting a vote by the California Public Utilities Commission (CPUC) would break open many of the barriers in the distribution investment deferral framework (DIDF) that governs these efforts in the state, proponents say.
+The pilot project awaiting a vote by the California Public Utilities Commission would break open many of the barriers in the distribution investment deferral framework that governs these efforts in the state, proponents say.

-Most notably, it would replace an existing all-at-once project procurement process with a tariff-based “ratable procurement” structure, one that rewards customer-owned DERs on an individual basis, and scales up its targets from year to year for grid needs three to five years in the future.
+Most notably, it would replace an existing all-at-once project procurement process with a tariff-based “ratable procurement” structure, one that rewards customer-owned DERs on an individual basis, and scales up its targets from year to year for grid needs likely to arise three to five years in the future.

-That will allow developers to gradually build up a critical mass of customers with DERs they’re willing to submit to utility dispatch — and get paid for that incremental growth as it’s completed — rather than be forced to either commit to deliver megawatt-scale blocks of capacity years ahead or forego the opportunity.
+That will allow developers to gradually build up a critical mass of customers with DERs they’re willing to submit to utility dispatch — and get paid for that incremental growth as it’s completed — rather than be forced to either commit to deliver megawatt-scale blocks of capacity years ahead or forgo the opportunity.

-This is a much better fit for DERs, since it “allows DERs to meet incremental needs in the distribution system as they occur over time,” instead of forcing “the entire up-front needs to be identified all at once, and have one shot at getting it right,” said Rachel McMahon, senior public policy manager at Sunrun.
+This is a much better fit for DERs since it “allows DERs to meet incremental needs in the distribution system as they occur over time,” instead of forcing “the entire upfront needs to be identified all at once and have one shot at getting it right,” said Rachel McMahon, senior public policy manager at Sunrun.

-The leading U.S. residential solar installer has led the rush of rival solar-storage developers like Tesla, sonnen, Generac and others to secure virtual power plant (VPP) contracts in multiple states to aggregate battery-solar systems for wholesale grid capacity.
+The leading U.S. residential solar installer has led the rush of rival solar-storage developers like Tesla, sonnen, Generac and others to secure virtual power plant contracts in multiple states to aggregate battery-solar systems for wholesale grid capacity.
 It has also long advocated for tariff-based structures to do the same for distribution deferral in California.

 California’s investor-owned utilities have argued against this approach.
-In comments filed with the CPUC, Pacific Gas & Electric and San Diego Gas & Electric laid out concerns that open-ended, tariff-based procurements might either fail to subscribe the needed customers in time to relieve stressed grid circuits or lead to oversubscriptions that would end up paying more DERs than are needed.
+In comments filed with the California Public Utilities Commission, Pacific Gas & Electric and San Diego Gas & Electric laid out concerns that open-ended, tariff-based procurements might either fail to subscribe the needed customers in time to relieve stressed grid circuits or lead to oversubscriptions that would end up paying for more DERs than are needed.

-To prevent this, the CPUC will require aggregators to fill at least 90 percent of the needs identified for each year before they can initiate contracts with utilities, and close subscriptions when they reach 120 percent of the target.
-The total cost of these contracts will also be set at 85 percent of the cost of the wires upgrade they’re replacing, to make sure utility ratepayers aren’t overpaying customers and aggregators.
+To prevent this, the CPUC will require aggregators to fill at least 90 percent of the needs identified for each year before they can initiate contracts with utilities and close subscriptions when they reach 120 percent of the target.
+The total cost of these contracts will also be set at 85 percent of the cost of the wires upgrade they’re replacing to make sure utility ratepayers aren’t overpaying customers and aggregators.

 A win-win for DER developers and utility ratepayers?